Oh Carole: Admits Russia Claims Untrue, Agrees to Pay Banks's Costs

 Late last night with the Banks v Cadwalladr hearing scheduled for 10:30 this morning, Carole Cadwalladr finally admitted what we all knew, there was no evidence to back up her claims that the Russians financed the Brexit campaign or that Arron Banks was involved in shady deals with the Russians.
 Why she left it to the eve of the hearing to admit it was all bollocks defies belief, cynics might note she still has two crowdfunders running.
-One to fund this hopeless case and another to fund her “investigative journalism” – which produced this bollocks.
+One to fund this hopeless case and another to fund her “investigative journalism” – which produced the Russia nonsense.

-She now has to pay £62,000 of costs on account this morning as a down payment, expect that figure to go higher.
-She has avoided the humiliation of appearing in court this morning by submitting in writing an amended defence which
+Cadwalladr now has to pay £62,000 of costs on account this morning as a down payment, expect that figure to go higher.
+Cadwalladr has avoided the humiliation of appearing in court this morning by submitting in writing an amended defence which

 “… removes the Truth Defence and the Limitation Defence”